How many pay periods are in a year? What pay period are we in? When are there three pay periods in a month?

 Is It Possible to Have 27 Pay Periods in a Year?

 Yes, it is possible to have 27 pay periods in a year.
-If you run the payroll on a bi-weekly basis, you could have 27 pay periods whenever there is a leap year.
+If you run the payroll on a bi-weekly basis, you could have 27 pay periods whenever there is an extra day in a leap year.

 Which Months Do I Get Paid 3 Times in 2020?